Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Hierarchical Communication Resolution

 \section{Hierarchical Communication Resolution}

-In this section, we detail how to derive communication operators from sharding annotations.
-As depicted in Figure~\ref{fig:comm}, our approach employs a heuristic classification pipeline to determine the appropriate communication operators.
-Aligning with the concepts of bottom-tier and top-tier sharding, we classify communication into two categories: bottom-tier communication and top-tier communication.
-Bottom-tier communication operates independently within each sharding subgroup, determined solely by changes in bottom-tier sharding (\S\ref{subsec:bottom_comm}).
-In contrast, top-tier communication requires interactions across sharding subgroups and is influenced by the entire annotation structure (\S\ref{subsec:top_comm}).
+As depicted in Figure~\ref{fig:comm}, to reshard from a source annotation to a destination one, we develop a comprehensive classification procedure to determine the appropriate communication operators.
+Aligning with the concepts of bottom-tier and top-tier sharding, we classify communication into two categories: \textbf{bottom-tier communication} and \textbf{top-tier communication}.
+Bottom-tier communication operates independently within each \textit{sharding subgroup}, determined solely by changes in bottom-tier sharding (\S\ref{subsec:bottom_comm}).
+In contrast, top-tier communication requires interactions across \textit{sharding subgroups} and is influenced by the entire annotation hierarchy (\S\ref{subsec:top_comm}).

-When formulating communication patterns, we prioritize the use of collective communication operators, decomposing asymmetric communication into multiple symmetric collective communications, as these have been extensively optimized~\cite{NCCL, TCCL, HiCCL, Swing}.
-In scenarios where collective communication is infeasible, we default to a batched-send-receive (BSR) mechanism (\S\ref{subsec:bsr}) developed by us.
+During this procedure, we prioritize the use of collective communication operators, decomposing asymmetric communication into multiple symmetric collective communications when possible.
+For one thing, collective communication libraries (CCLs) have been extensively optimized~\cite{NCCL, TCCL, HiCCL, Swing}, often achieving higher performance than hand-crafted kernels.
+For another, modern GPU cluster network topologies (e.g., Multi-rail~\cite{TofuD, ThetaGPU}, Clos~\cite{ClosNetwork}) are typically organized into multiple tiers~\cite{Enfabrica}, which aligns well with our hierarchical design.
+Specifically, \textbf{(\lowercase\expandafter{\romannumeral1})} bottom-tier communication within \textit{sharding subgroups} is usually operated on homogeneous devices (intra-machine or inter-machine with uniform links, typically high bandwidth) and can exploit fast symmetric collective primitives, whereas \textbf{(\lowercase\expandafter{\romannumeral2})} top-tier communication handles potentially heterogeneous inter-subgroup links (e.g., IB/TCP mixtures, often slower).
+When collective communication is infeasible, we develop a batched-send-receive (\texttt{BSR}) operator (\S\ref{subsec:bsr}) to accomplish sophisticated communications.